SMOKE HOUSE BLOG

 Be sure to see our YouTube channel for more information on http://TheSmokeHouse.com and if you are in the area be sure to stop by and see Smokin’ Man Mike to talk shop about smoking’ meats and to sample our large collection of sauces and smoking accessories.

-Hearty and “summery,” ribs have become as integral a part of the American lexicon as apple pie, cheeseburgers, and hot dogs.
+Hearty and “summery,” ribs have become as integral a part of the American life as apple pie, cheeseburgers, and hot dogs.

-Before we dig in, though, it’s important to have your favorite barbecue sauce and barbecue seasoning nearby.
+Before we dig in, though, it’s important to have your favorite Smoke House barbeque sauce and Rub seasoning nearby.
 I recommend a sweeter sauce and a spicier rub, though this is entirely up to your interpretation.

 The first step is to smoke your ribs for three hours.
 The smoker should maintain a constant temperature of about 225 degrees, creating a low and slow smoke.
-You’ll want to be sure that your ribs are slathered in a very generous barbecue rub.
+You’ll want to be sure that your ribs are slathered in a very generous coating of Smoke House dry rub; we offer 12 varieties for all types of meats, with and without salt.
 If you’re smoking baby back ribs, you may want to cut back to the smoking time to two hours to avoid drying the meat out.
-I’ve had my best success using apple, cherry, and maple woods, though many friends have delivered incredible results using alder and hickory.
+I’ve had my great success using apple, cherry, and maple woods for milder flavor, though there are times we have delivered incredible results using hickory.

 If you want ribs that melt in your mouth, you cannot skip this step.
 You’ll want to wrap your ribs tightly in aluminum foil.
 Before completely sealing the foil, pour a small amount of hard apple cider into the foil pouch.
 This will create both flavor and steam, which will make your ribs extremely tender.
 Return your ribs back to your smoker for two hours at 225 degrees, though be sure to turn off the smoking element… you want to slow-bake the ribs during this step.

 The last step is most people’s favorite.
-Remove your ribs from the smoker and liberally coat your ribs in your favorite barbecue sauce on both sides.
+Remove your ribs from the smoker and liberally coat your ribs in your favorite Smoke House barbeque sauce on both sides.
 Be sure to not miss a single micrometer.
 Then return your ribs to your smoker for one hour, this time turning the smoking element on.
 This will add that beloved smoky flavor to your sauce.

 Full disclosure.
 I’m in love with a vegan.
 I know that this sounds like blasphemy from a smoking pro, but what can I say?
 In the few years that we’ve been together, she’s turned me from a full-on carnivore to a bit of an omnivore, and I’ve begun smoking various vegetables.
 There are a wide variety of vegetables, which are wonderful smoked, including corn, cabbage, and potatoes.
 You’re limited only by your imagination.
 In this piece, I’ll share my method for smoking corn, which is perfect for the upcoming summer BBQ season.